AnanyaRahaman/LLMs_SQL_Understading/README.md

      ```

 8. **Using CASE Statements** ("Case_Statement")
-   - Assesses the handling of conditional logic within queries to produce dynamic results.
+   - Using conditional logic (CASE and WHEN) within queries to produce equivalent queries.
    - **Example**:
      ```sql
      -- Original Query